 Channels allow you to create multiple dialogue spaces in your Community and are a great way to create an engaging environment for your students.
 Here are some best practices for getting your Community up and running with channels.

 Set Your Channel Names, Icons & Descriptions

-It can be easy to come up with dozens of potential channels that students could be interested in, but it is best to come up with 2-3 public channels, and 2-3 private channels to start.
-You want to ensure that every channel you create is providing students with rich, relevant content to ensure they get the most out of the app.
+It can be easy to come up with dozens of potential channels that students could be interested in, but it is best to come up with 2-3 public channels and 2-3 private channels to start.
+You want to ensure that every channel you create provides students with rich, relevant content to ensure they get the most out of the app.

 Here are some ideas for public and private channels to select from:

 - A general “Student Feed” Channel for campus-wide posts

 - A School Spirit Channel for community and athletics

 - A Channel for commuter students, where they can share information, carpool, and discuss